Belvidere Assembly Plant: Awards

 In 2005, the factory was the recipient of Plant Engineering's Top Plant Award for efficient turnover in the changeover from Neon production to Caliber production.

 The Chrysler Group has been awarded the American College of Occupational and Environmental Medicine's (ACOEM) Corporate Health Achievement Award after a tour of the plant.

 The plant received a Green Cross for Safety award from the National Safety Council for 2004.

 The J.D.
 Power Award for Manufacturing Quality (Bronze rating) was given to the plant in 2020.

 Vehicles produced

 Future Products

-On October 14, 2025 Stellantis assigned the Jeep Cherokee (KM) and Jeep Compass (J4U) to Belvidere Assembly.
-600 million dollar planned investment.
+Stellantis assigned the Jeep Cherokee (KM) and Jeep Compass (J4U) to Belvidere Assembly, a 600 million dollar planned investment.The company moved the Jeep Cherokee to be built by the plant to STLA One vehicle platform, with pilot production postponed to 2028.

+On Stellantis Capital Markets on May 21, 2026, as part of the company’s FaSTLane 2030, Stellantis CEO Antonio Filosa announced that production version of the Chrysler Airflow Mid-Size Crossover SUV will be produced At Belvidere Assembly along side it’s smaller sibling the upcoming Dodge GLH Compact SUV and the North American spec next generation beginning in late 2027(as a 2028MY), with the Jeep Compass (J4D) following in mid-2028(as a 2029MY), which will now join the Airflow and GLH on the new STLA One platform.
+Also the Cherokee (KM) will be staying permanently in Toluca Mexico and continue to be sold as the “Cherokee Classic” with the next-gen Cherokee(KN) joining the STLA One platform in late 2029(as a 2030MY).

 Past

 Some of the past models made at the plant included: